 - Meet all other licensing requirements.

-Who is restricted to riding a learner Approved Motorcycle (LAM)?
+Who is restricted to riding a learner approved motorcycle?

-All novice riders are restricted to a LAM while they hold a learner, P1 or P2 licence.
+Under the Learner Approved Motorcycle Scheme (LAMS), all novice riders are restricted to an approved motorcycle while they hold a learner, P1 or P2 licence.
 Find out the restrictions.

-How long is the P1 rider licence issued/valid for?
+How long is a P1 rider licence issued/valid for?

-How long is the P2 rider licence issued/valid for?
+How long is a P2 rider licence issued/valid for?

 What are the licence restrictions for L, P1 and P2 licences?

 |Licence Restriction||Learner Rider Licence||Provisional P1 Rider Licence||Provisional P2 Rider Licence|